-The detection of four single nucleotide polymorphisms (SNPs) in the thyroid stimulating hormone beta (TSHβ) gene in this study shows gene’s variability in chicken breeds.
+The detection of four single nucleotide polymorphisms (SNPs) in the thyroid stimulating hormone beta (TSHβ) gene in this study shows gene’s variability in two broiler strains.
 Although non-coding, 5′UTR variants can influence mRNA stability, transcription initiation and translational efficiency (Barrett et al., 2012).
 The synonymous SNP at position 67, while not altering the amino acid sequence, may affect mRNA folding and translation kinetics as reported by Hunt et al. (2014) and Li et al. (2020).
-These variations could translate into phenotypic differences between the breeds, especially in growth traits, since TSHβ regulates metabolism and skeletal growth through the hypothalamic pituitary thyroid axis.
+These variations could translate into phenotypic differences between two broiler strains, especially in growth traits, since TSHβ regulates metabolism and skeletal growth through the hypothalamic pituitary thyroid axis(ref).

-Frequency Distribution of SNPs in the TSHβ mRNA between the Two Chicken Breeds
+Frequency Distribution of SNPs in the TSHβ mRNA between the Two Broiler Strains

-Frequency distribution of identified SNPs in TSHβ gene revealed four haplotypes, all of which were observed exclusively in Ross 308 chickens.
-The presence of multiple haplotypes in Ross 308 chicken may be due to greater allelic recombination or introgressive hybridization.
+Frequency distribution of identified SNPs in TSHβ gene revealed four haplotypes, all of which were observed exclusively in Ross 308.
+The presence of multiple haplotypes in Ross 308 may be due to greater allelic recombination or introgressive hybridization.
 Hap_4 had the highest frequency (n=8), which means that it might be a dominant or selectively favoured haplotype in this breed.
-The absence of these haplotypes in FUNAAB Alpha chicken may be due to the fact that the TSHβ gene in FUNAAB Alpha chicken is more conserved, because of it more stable or less genetically diverse background.
-This finding agrees with the reports by Sha et al. (2020) and Tan et al. (2022) who observed that indigenous and improved indigenous chicken lines often show lower SNP density in several genes when compared to commercial breeds.
+The absence of these haplotypes in FUNAAB Alpha broiler may be due to the fact that the TSHβ gene in FUNAAB Alpha broiler is more conserved, because of it more stable or less genetically diverse background.
+This finding agrees with the reports by Sha et al. (2020) and Tan et al. (2022) who observed that indigenous and improved indigenous chicken lines often show lower SNP density in several genes when compared to commercial strains.

-Genetic Diversity of TSHβ mRNA Gene in the Two Breeds of Chicken
+Genetic Diversity of TSHβ mRNA Gene in the Two Broiler Strains

 The genetic diversity analysis shows the varying levels of polymorphism and genetic variability across the four SNP loci examined (SNP1 to SNP4).
 According to researches like that of Botstein et al. (1980), Serrote et al. (2020) and Canales et al. (2023), markers with PIC values <0.25 are considered low polymorphic, while values between 0.25 and 0.50 are moderately polymorphic.
 Therefore SNP1, SNP2 and SNP3 showed low polymorphic informative content (PIC = 0.22), while SNP4 was moderately informative (PIC = 0.50).
 Observed heterozygosity was also low for SNP1 - SNP3, but higher for SNP4, consistent with the effective number of alleles (Ne = 2.0) at that locus.
-All SNP loci showed highly significant deviation from Hardy Weinberg equilibrium (HWE), likely reflecting selection pressure in Ross 308 chickens.
+All SNP loci showed highly significant deviation from Hardy Weinberg equilibrium (HWE), likely reflecting selection pressure in Ross 308broiler strain.

 Effects of Genetic Variants on Genes, Transcriptional and Regulatory Regions

 Ensembl's variant effect predictor (VEP) identified SNP 4 within the 3' untranslated region (3' UTR).
 The results also categorized the SNP as a downstream gene variant.
 Each of these predicted effects contributed 50% to the overall annotation, meaning that SNP4 may have dual regulatory implications.
 Variants in the 3' UTR are known to alter mRNA stability, microRNA binding and protein interactions (Mayr, 2019; Romo et al., 2024), while downstream variants may influence transcriptional termination and regulatory elements (Barrett et al., 2012).
 The result in this study agrees with Steri et al. (2018) who report on 3′UTR location at the downstream of the coding sequence and its involvement in regulatory processes, including RNA stability, mRNA translation and localization.
-The presence of such a regulatory SNP in the TSHβ gene reflects breed specific selection for optimized growth and metabolic profiles in Ross 308 chicken.
+The presence of such a regulatory SNP in the TSHβ gene reflects strain specific selection for optimized growth and metabolic profiles in Ross 308 broiler strain.
 Thus, the identification of SNP4 as having both 3’ UTR and downstream effects confirms it potential regulatory role rather than a direct effect on the amino acid sequence.

-Potential Candidate Genes and Regulatory Elements that Interact with TSHβ Gene to Influence Growth Traits in Chickens
+Potential Candidate Genes and Regulatory Elements that Interact with TSHβ Gene to Influence Growth Traits in Broilers